 In fact, making a good plan changes many habits you have during the week.
 On Monday you can jump right into whatever you had planned out over the weekend.
-This is great, the weekend gives you leisure and perspective.
-Once you’re in the trenches on Monday morning, you often lose perspective, and it becomes a “gosh-by-golly” approach to work.
+The weekend gives you leisure and perspective.
+Once you are in the trenches on Monday morning, you often lose perspective, and it becomes a “gosh-by-golly” approach to work.

 Yes, that is the idea still.
 So, let’s walk through this.
 How can you engage your customers or website visitors over the weekend?
 How can you improve their website experience, and make them want to see your content more than your competitors?
 It comes down to being innovative as well as creative.

 Prepare a simple response.
 “Hey, [name]!
 Thanks for reaching out to me about [thing], I have a family event today, I will get back to you first thing Monday morning, is that ok?
-Or is there a better time to contact you?”
+Alternatively, is there a better time to contact you?”
 A formulaic response does not have to be informal.
-It can sound as if you’re having a conversation with someone, and one like this has the added benefit of seeking their input on your plans.
+It can sound as if you are having a conversation with someone, and one like this has the added benefit of seeking their input on your plans.
 It helps put the whole conversation at ease come Monday morning.

 Instant Message/Facebook Messenger

 Most of these have the option now-days to provide an auto response to all messages coming in.
 Be deliberate and be conscientious in creating an auto response.
-Something like, “I’ll get right back to you.” best mean you’re already picking up your phone to get right back to someone.
+Something like, “I will get right back to you” should mean you are already picking up your phone to get right back to someone.
 A broken promise and an unanswered message are both in the same realm on this topic and lead to no business for your efforts.
 Consider something to the effect of “Thanks for your message, can I get back to you shortly?” … Then make sure to get back to them – maybe by adding it to your notes in Wunderlist 🙂

 Watch Weekend TV or Read the Newspaper